 Afforestation (UNFCCC): “is the direct human-induced conversion of land that has not been forested for a period of at least 50 years to forested land through planting, seeding and/or the human-induced promotion of natural seed sources.”
+Note: many in the scientific community refer to afforestation as the process of foresting natural non-forest ecosystems such as natural grasslands, and thus may have a negative connotation.
+Restoring land that has not been forested for longer than 50 years, but was originally a forest, could therefore be referred to as reforestation in much of the literature.

-Tree cover gain (WRI/Global Forest Watch): “Tree cover” is defined as vegetation greater than 5 meters in height, and may take the form of natural forests or plantations across a range of canopy densities.
-“Gain” is defined asthe establishment of tree canopyat the Landsat pixel scale in an area that previously had no tree cover.
+Tree cover gain: “Tree cover” is defined as vegetation greater than 5 meters in height, and may take the form of natural forests or plantations across a range of canopy densities.
+“Gain” is defined as an increase in tree canopy cover or tree canopy height at the Landsat pixel scale .
 “Tree cover gain” may indicate a number of potential activities, including natural forest growth or the crop rotation cycle of tree plantations.

 In the context of the NYDF, Goal 5 will be achieved when 350 mha of tree cover gain in forest landscapes have been successfully established through FLR activities.
-Restoration activities chosen for a particular landscape depend entirely on the land use and the goals that the implementer seeks to achieve.
-For example, adding trees to cropland via farmer-managed natural regeneration increases soil stability and improves productivity of cropland – contributing to food security and climate resilience for the farmer who manages the land and his or her household.
-The community at large also benefits from decreased runoff from the field into the local water supply; meanwhile, the increased crop production from more fertile field conditions contributes to increased food supply at the local market.
-Thus, the benefits can propagate well beyond the intervention area.
-For the purposes of this report the “area restored” is defined as the area receiving the restoration intervention and “restoration” is defined as an increase in tree cover
+We acknowledge that FLR is more than just increasing tree cover, and we stress the importance of monitoring ecosystem function, ecosystem services and socio-economic outcomes in the context of FLR.
+However, at present, there are no adequate global data sets available to measure progress on forest landscape restoration beyond the biophysical increase in forest and/or tree cover.
+Estimates of progress on FLR has been reported by the Bonn Challenge Barometer in 2018 and 2019, yet only a small subset of pledgers is accounted for.
+Therefore, for the purposes of this report the “area under restoration” is defined as the area receiving the restoration intervention(s) and “restoration” is defined as an increase in forest and/or tree cover.

-To date, estimates of progress onforest landscape restoration pledgesare generally collected via anecdotal evidence and self-reporting from the countries.
-However, more systematic and science-based data collection processes are needed to ensure accurate, comparable and cost efficient monitoring.
-At present, there is no single global dataset that measures forest restoration.
-Globally-comprehensive satellite-based data for monitoring restoration progress are difficult to produce and are still being developed.
-Unlike deforestation, which is a rapid and highly visible land cover change from space, forest regrowth is a more gradual process requiring monitoring over longer time horizons (Box 1).
+While global data on tree cover gain has been publicly available since 2015, it cannot be used to infer FLR because… Globally-comprehensive satellite-based data for monitoring restoration progress are difficult to produce and are still being developed.
+Unlike deforestation, which is a rapid and highly visible land cover change from space, forest regrowth is a more gradual process requiring monitoring over longer time horizons (Box 2).
 Forest regeneration and restoration are long-term processes that can span 20-200 years.
 Further, restoration often involves small or dispersed patches of trees and shrubs within a mosaic landscape, or increasing density of trees, requiring higher resolution (and higher cost) satellite imagery to discern compared to typical deforestation monitoring systems.
+Currently, there are three satellite-based data sets that provide the best-available resource for monitoring biophysical progress on restoration: Collect Earth, University of Maryland GLAD tree cover gain, and Trends.Earth (Box 3).
+These three data sets…

-Box 1: How is monitoring restoration different from monitoring deforestation?
+Box 2: How is monitoring restoration different from monitoring deforestation?

-Many countries and organizations have years of experience in measuring and monitoring deforestation as part of Reduced Emission from Deforestation and forest Degradation and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks in developing countries (REDD+) that is part of the Paris Agreement under the United Nations Framework Convention on Climate Change (UNFCCC) and other initiatives like the FAO Forest Resource Assessment (FAO FRA).
-Many of the same techniques used in monitoring deforestation can be used for monitoring restoration, including satellite remote sensing, inventories, national statistics, and community-based surveys.
+Many countries and organizations have years of experience in measuring and monitoring deforestation as part of Reduced Emissions from Deforestation and forest Degradation and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks in developing countries (REDD+) that is part of the Paris Agreement under the United Nations Framework Convention on Climate Change (UNFCCC) and other initiatives like the FAO Forest Resource Assessment (FAO FRA).
+Many of the same techniques used in monitoring deforestation can inform monitoring forest restoration, including satellite remote sensing, inventories, national statistics, and community-based surveys.
 However, there are important differences with regard to time and resolution that need to be considered for monitoring restoration.